Kirastur/HeliumBalloon/README.md

 # HeliumBalloon

 ## Introduction
-The "Fallong Blocks" are a native part of minecraft.
+The "Falling Blocks" are a native part of minecraft.
 They looks like a solid block, but can pass through most entities without colliding.
 Their position is not limit to block boundaries.
 Normally a Falling Block is the entity form of block that appears when a gravity-affected block loses its support.
 But you can make other funny stuff with them, e.g. let them fly around or simulate a solid but passable wall.
 This plugin uses Falling Blocks for some powerfull effects.

 ## Features
 1. Build balloons and let them follow the player like a pet (with rope).
 You can also combine them with other living entities to build e.g. a caged illager following you.